joaopaulo7/jmath/README.md

 Just an attempt to make an advanced calculator by myself on c/c++. <br>
 It's mostly a way to put study to practice. <br><br>

-All implementations are totaly original and made by me, even the constants were computaded =P. <br><br>
+All implementations are totally original and made by me, even the constants were computaded =P. <br><br>

 I mostly used the Taylor Series to reach the results. <br>
 Although I took optimization in consideration,
-I'm still an undergraduate and there probreblly faster ways to reach some results. <br><br>
+I'm still an undergraduate and there probably are faster ways to reach some results. <br><br>

-(Code's also still in development and comments may not help a lot.)
+(Code is also still in development and comments may not help a lot.)

 <br>
 <hr>